IttipongRu/LTJ-Consumer-Privacy/README.md

 ---

-**9. Customer Data Platform (CDP) and Analytics**
+### **9. Customer Data Platform (CDP) and Analytics**

-SOOK Delivery uses a Customer Data Platform (CDP) to improve app performance and user experience.
-The CDP collects two types of data:
+SOOK Delivery uses a Customer Data Platform (CDP) to improve app performance, user experience, and product offerings.
+The CDP collects the following types of data:

+**Behavioral Tracking**
-* Behavioral tracking (postTracking): Anonymous usage data such as viewed products, pages, or categories, without linking to any user ID.
+Anonymous usage data regarding how you interact with the app, such as viewed products, pages, categories, features, or other app content.
+This data is collected only with your consent and is not linked to personally identifiable information unless you explicitly allow it.
-* User identification (postIdentify): A one-time record created during registration, which includes a unique user ID (UUID) and year of birth.
-This data does not include your name, phone number, or any personally identifiable information.

-**All analytics data is processed only if you provide consent through the Reconsent screen within the app.**
+**User Identification**
+Information that may uniquely identify a user within the app, such as a UUID or other non-personally identifiable attributes provided during registration.
+This may include demographic information like age, gender, or preferences.
+Personally identifiable information, such as name, phone number, or email, is **not collected** through the CDP without your consent.

+**Use of Data**
-If consent is given, the collected data may be used for:
+If you provide consent through the in-app Reconsent screen, the collected data may be used for:

 * Understanding user behavior and improving app experience
 * Developing research and statistical insights for better services
-* Providing personalized recommendations or offers
+* Providing personalized recommendations or offers within the app

 Aggregated and anonymized data may also be shared with SOOK Delivery’s group companies for analytical purposes.

+**Future Data Collection**
+As the app evolves, additional anonymous or non-personally identifiable data may be collected to enhance user experience and app performance.
+Any such data collection will be handled in accordance with this Privacy Policy and will **require your consent** before linking to your account or using it for personalized recommendations.

+**Consent Requirement**
-If you do not consent, your behavioral data will remain anonymous and unlinked to your account, and only essential operational data will be processed.
+All analytics and personalized recommendations through the CDP are processed **only after the user provides explicit consent**.
+If you do not consent, all behavioral data will remain anonymous and unlinked to your account, and only essential operational data will be processed to maintain core app functionality.

 ---